Want more relevant content? Let us know what year you will graduate high school.

 Additionally, independent educational consultants tend to operate with little oversight.
 Without state or federal agencies looking over their shoulders, some IECs have resorted to less-than-honest practices.
 This was the case earlier in the month when the U.S. Attorney in the District of Massachusetts brought federal charges against 50 individuals for taking part in a conspiracy to help high schoolers get into elite colleges around the nation.

 On the other hand, college consulting firms tend to work with a larger group of students, allowing them to utilize the latest data to support a wide range of students from diverse backgrounds.
-At CollegeVine, we’ve worked with over 10,000 students online, meaning location isn’t a factor in securing aid and we’ve seen a breadth of profiles and decisions.
 Along with solving college fit issues, firms support teens in selecting the best high school coursework, choosing extracurriculars, and revising their college essays.
-While IECs mostly work with students who are ready to send out applications, consulting firms, like CollegeVine, know the college journey begins as early as freshman year of high school.
+While IECs mostly work with students who are ready to send out applications, consulting firms know the college journey begins as early as freshman year of high school.

 Questions to Ask Educational Consultants